dymmond/esmerald/docs/en/docs/configurations/session.md

 # SessionConfig

-SessionConfig is simple set of configurations that when passed enables the built-in middleware of Esmerald.
+SessionConfig is simple set of configurations that when passed enables the built-in middleware of Ravyn.
 When a SessionConfig object is passed to an application instance, it will automatically start the `SessionMiddleware`.

 !!!
 Tip